Bernard Rapoport: Background and education

-Rapoport was born in San Antonio, Texas.
+Bernard Rapoport was born on July 17, 1917, in San Antonio, Texas.
 His father, David Rapoport, and mother, Riva Feldman, immigrated to the United States from Russia in the early 1900s.
 Rapoport's upbringing was very modest, and his father peddled blankets on the streets of San Antonio.

-Rapoport grew up during the Great Depression, and times for his family proved to be very hard.
-When Rapoport was 6 years old, his family was evicted from their home, and they continued to face financial difficulties through the Depression.
-Yet, throughout his youth, Rapoport felt they had much to be grateful for, including books and music.
+When Rapoport was 6 years old, his family was evicted from their home, and they continued to face financial difficulties through the Great Depression.

-Rapoport valued his education, and worked his way through college at a jewelry store.
-He graduated from The University of Texas at Austin with a Bachelor of Arts in 1939.
+Rapoport worked his way through college at a jewelry store.
+He graduated from the University of Texas at Austin with a Bachelor of Arts in 1939.
 Rapoport met Audre Newman in January 1942, and they soon married.
 The couple lived in Wichita Falls, Texas, where Rapoport continued his work in jewelry sales.
-Rapoport was also a founding father of the Gamma Deuteron Chapter of the Alpha Epsilon Pi fraternity in 1939 at the University of Texas at Austin, where he is an esteemed alumnus.
+Rapoport was also a founder of the Gamma Deuteron Chapter of the Alpha Epsilon Pi fraternity in 1939 at the University of Texas at Austin, where he is an esteemed alumnus.